comwrap/magento-comwrap-pdf/README.md

 This module is great for projects where pdf files need to be customized, as it gives the possibility for frontend developers to create the design instead, so no more backend development is needed for that matter.

 The module should work 'as-is' and spit out pdfs which look almost like the default magento ones.
+Please note that the templates which are included are only a example.
+If you want a cool fancy nice looking pdf template, you need to style it yourself through html/css3.

-**Current Module version**: 1.0
+**Current Module version**: 1.1.0

-**Current mPDF version**: 5.6
+**Current mPDF version**: 5.7.1

 **Tested under Magento versions**: 1.8.0